 76. Maintain the multiplex availability on the Panther system with continued support for the HCV, HBV, and HPV assays.

 77. Maintain the all-inclusive, transparent price of $12 across molecular assays (HIV EID and VL, HCV, HBV, HPV assays).

 78. Jointly develop and implement KPIs with our partners in country including instrument uptime and mean time to respond/repair.

-74. Have received CE-IVD certification for dried blood spot for VL and EID.
+74. Received CE-IVD certification for dried blood spot for VL and EID.
 Currently under review by WHO PQ.
 Hologic got CE/IVD approval with new algorithm and just finishing up final questions with WHO.